Eli Elbaz

 Eli Elbaz (אלי אלבז; born 21 January 1992) is an Israeli footballer currently playing for Hakoah Amidar Ramat Gan in the Liga Bet.

 Club career

 Elbaz grew up in the Hapoel Haifa youth academy.
 He made his debut with the senior team on September 17, 2011.

 On January 8, 2014, he was loaned to Maccabi Ahi Nazareth.

 Apollon Smyrni

-On July 2, 2017, he signed a two-year contract with Greek Superleague club Apollon Smyrni for an undisclosed fee.
+On July 2, 2017, he signed a two-year contract with Super League Greece club Apollon Smyrnis for an undisclosed fee.
 He combined his official debut with a wonderful free-kick goal in the season's opener, a 1–1 away draw against Atromitos.
 On November 25, 2017, he opened the score in a dramatic 1–1 home win against Lamia.
-On December 2, he scored with an excellent solo in an eventual 3–1 away loss against Olympiakos.
+On December 2, he scored with an excellent solo in an eventual 3–1 away loss against Olympiacos.